BFA Design & Technology: Apply

 Admission is selective and we admit a freshman class of 32 to 34: 8 BFA Acting; 4 BFA Musical Theatre and 4 Musical Theatre/Dance; 8-10 in the BFA in Design/Technology; and 8-10 in the BA degree.
 Even though you audition for one degree program, the faculty may offer you admission to another degree program if they believe your talent, goals and current strengths are better suited to that program.

-The Department of Theatre and Dance accepts transfer students in two degree programs: the BA in Theatre, and the BFA in Design/Technology.
+The Department of Theatre and Dance accepts transfer students in two degree programs: the BA Theatre, and the BFA in Design/Technology.
 Requirements vary by degree program.
-It is possible to complete a BA degree in two years at Otterbein if the student has done two or more years elsewhere.

-Potential transfer students should consult Teri Devlin, Admission Counselor for the Arts, in the Admission Office before applying.
+Potential transfer students should consult Elizabeth Doyle, Admission Counselor for the Arts, in the Admission Office before applying.